 There are several types of text you can add to a drawing or presentation:

-- Text that is inserted from a text document or HTML document
+Text that is inserted from a text or HTML document

-- Drag a text box to the size you want in your document.
+Drag a text frame to the size you want in your document.

-- Type or paste your text into the text box.
+Type or paste your text in the text frame.

 You can add text to any graphic after double-clicking the graphic.